 - any amount you are reimbursed by the employee for its use

-Include the value of the benefit in boxes A and L and in box G or box I of the employee's RL-1 slip (see courtesy translation RL-1-T).
+Include the value of the benefit in boxes A and L and, where applicable, in box G or box I of the employee's RL-1 slip (see courtesy translation RL-1-T).
+For more information, go to the Benefit Provided to an Employee page.

 This benefit is generally tax-exempt in the following circumstances: